etiennebr/rstdocs/Applications/Learning/ClassificationMapRegularization.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{ClassificationMapRegularization_param_table}, page~\pageref{ClassificationMapRegularization_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+ClassificationMapRegularization+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *ClassificationMapRegularization* .

-Parameters table for Classification Map Regularization:
+.. [#] Table: Parameters table for Classification Map Regularization.

 +-----------------+--------------------------+----------------------------------------+
 |Parameter Key    |Parameter Type            |Parameter Description                   |